Joel Gamache

 One of the ways Gamache learned better was with his hands and that’s why the trades appealed to him.
 He worked in the trades for some time, welding, machining and construction.
 “That was how I got to express myself.
 I found joy in building things from scratch, having that knowledge that other people didn't have.
 Then, I wanted to teach that.
 I wanted to help other people be able to express themselves in the same way that I struggled,” he recalls.
 After being demoralized by being seen as less than because he learned differently, he overcame that struggle with his confidence.

 His advice for students considering leaving their home communities to learn or travel is, “I would say do it.
 It helped me learn who I was and who I wanted to be.”
-Growing up in a small community, he had to move more than four hours away from university, leaving behind an agricultural community to live in a city.
+Growing up in a small community, he had to move more than three hours away for university, leaving behind an agricultural community to live in a city.
 Moving on from lifelong friendships and farm life to urban Winnipeg, he had struggles that gave him insights into his own identity, goals and purpose.
 He gained a new perspective along the way.

 From Winnipeg, he moved north to Flin Flon for more educational experience and to gain more perspective.
 He has learned how important travel is.
 “You start to rely on yourself, and you just trust that you're in the right place at the right time.
 Someone has a plan, and we're guided in that way.
 Lean into it.
 It's okay to be uncomfortable at times,” he urges.
 Being far from home and learning differently from others, Gamache has had to learn to find a community he could relate to.